 But at the moment, industry and mining operations in and around Mt Isa are hamstrung by high electricity prices because they have to rely on expensive gas-fired generation.
 Mt Isa is not connected to Australia’s main electricity grid and this is stopping the local industries from expanding.

 To solve this issue and allow for more renewable energy generation to come online in Queensland, the Copperstring 2.0 transmission line is proposed to connect Mt Isa to Australia’s main grid close to Townsville.

 The Copperstring 2.0 line will go directly through some of Australia’s best co-located solar and wind resources, which have been previously unable to connect to the grid.
-On top of the jobs created in new mining operations, the renewable energy projects themselves could power 7,075 construction jobs every year for ten years and close to 5,000 ongoing jobs in regional Queensland if the area was unlocked to its full potential.
+Connecting extra electricity demand in the west will allow for more local solar and wind projects to come online.

 There’s no doubt that North Queensland, which is rich in renewable energy resources and the minerals needed for the transition, is well placed to clean up as the world moves to cleaner, cheaper energy.